 As citizens and government observes the success of these projects, it then becomes possible to plan on a larger scale for the metropolitan area.

-iNeighborhoods makes it possible for a city, university or neighborhood, to move forward now.
+iNeighborhoods makes it possible for a city, city-university pair or a utility, to move forward now.